 - Bringing off-forum drama to the Forum.
 I need to work on the language of this norm, but the gist of it is that I don’t want this forum to become an auxillary battleground for Discord anger or the like.

 - Off-site bullying.
 This is an extremely difficult area to adjudicate (and it blends into the preceding bullet point).
 The rules for this are new and developing, so I am going to leave this one a bit unformed as I try to phrase my thoughts.
 My philosophy and goal for this one involves contact, pre-work in developing relationships, and defusing.
 But I’ll return to this.
 Suggestions are welcome.

 Enforcing Rules and Norms:

 - If a user seems to you to be violating a rule or a norm, you can tell them in a kind and respectful way.
-Often a good way is to PM them so that they don’t feel called out.
+Ideally situations can be dealt with in this way before flags are thrown.
+Often a good way is to DM them so that they don’t feel called out.
 People can feel accused and defensive in this situation.
+On the other hand, some other people are much more anxious in a private DM situation.
 If you are not utterly confident that you can do this in a gentle and respectful way, please let me do it.